 - Glomerular diseases.
 These conditions damage the tiny filtering units in the kidneys (called glomeruli).

-Treating the underlying condition that's causing the kidney failure can sometimes help heal the kidneys.
+Treating the condition that's causing the kidney failure can sometimes help heal the kidneys.
 But this isn't possible if a person has lost more than 15% of his or her kidney function.
 When this happens, doctors would recommend either:

 - a kidney transplant, which places a new (donor) kidney in the body